-- The "Bail and Pretrial Release Policy for District 30B" attached hereto, and incorporated herein by 1. reference, is hereby adopted in compliance with G.S.
+- 1. The "Bail and Pretrial Release Policy for the Second Judicial District" attached hereto, and incorporated herein by reference, is hereby adopted in compliance with G.S.
 15A-535; - 2.
-These policies supersede all prior such policies and shall be effective January 1, 2019. - 3.
+These policies supersede all prior such policies and shall be effective January 1, 2020. - 3.
 The Clerk shall serve copies of this Order and this Policy upon each judge, magistrate, sheriff and each chief of police in the judicial district.

-ENTERED in our respective chambers on this the 28 day of Jecember, 2018.
+ENTERED in our respective chambers on this the 13th day of Deember, 2019.